DIY Pull-Out Cabinet Drawer Projects and Tips

 - Dinner prep goes a lot faster now that we’re not hunting for pot lids and baking pans piled on top of one another on our jumbled, dark shelves.

-- We're saving money by not buying things we already have (but that had been lost in the recesses of our cabinets).
-We can pull our shelves into the light and see everything, including the rancid oil and three boxes of cornstarch we somehow acquired?need some?
+- We’re saving money by not buying things we already have (but that had been lost in the recesses of our cabinets).
+We can pull our shelves into the light and see everything, including the rancid oil and three boxes of cornstarch we somehow acquired.

 Building a slew of identical drawer boxes is easier, but having a variety gives you more versatility.
-Think about what you're going to store and build the boxes to suit your needs.
+Think about what you’re going to store and build the boxes to suit your kitchen organizing needs.

 Sloping sides: Rollout drawers with sloping sides keep tall things stable yet still let you see all the way to the back of the shelf.
 These are good for nesting pots and pans or storing different-size items on the same shelf.